steemit/devportal-tutorials-js/tutorials/01_blog_feed/README.md

 ]
 ```

-From this result you have access to everything associated to the post including additional metadata which is a `JSON` string that must be decoded to use.
+From this result we have access to everything associated to the post including additional metadata which is a `JSON` string that must be decoded to use.
 This `JSON` object has additional information and properties for the post including a reference to the image uploaded.

-## To run

-*   clone this repo
-*   `cd tutorials/01_blog_feed`
-*   `npm i`
-*   `npm run start`

-## To run in development mode

-> Running in development mode will start a web server accessible from the following address: `http://localhost:3000/`.
-When you update the code the browser will automatically refresh to see your changes
+And we are displaying this data in meaningful user interface. _Note: it is truncated to one element, but you would get five posts in array_

+That's all there is to it.

+### To Run the tutorial

-*   clone this repo
+1.  clone this repo
-*   `cd tutorials/01_blog_feed`
+1.  `cd tutorials/01_blog_feed`
-*   `npm i`
+1.  `npm i`
-*   `npm run dev-server`
+1.  `npm run dev-server` or `npm run start`
+1. After a few moments, the server should be running at [http://localhost:3000/](http://localhost:3000/)